SimoneRitt/Undergrad-Projects/README.md

 Hi, I’m @SimoneRitt.
 Nice to meet you!

 A few things about me:
+- I'm a first-year Data Science Master's student at NYU.
 - I have experience in Python, Java, R, and SQLite.
-- I’m interested in Data Science.
 - My current passion is Natural Language Processing, but I always try to keep an open mind when learning new techniques.

-You can reach me at sritt344@gmail.com
+You can reach me at sgr344@nyu.edu

 Thanks for stopping by!